MemaroX/PyCompilerDesign/README.md

 3. Semantic Analysis
 4. Intermediate Code Generation
 5. Code Optimization
+6. Full Compilation (to Assembly)

 --- FSA Tools ---
-6. Regex to NFA/DFA
+7. Regex to NFA/DFA
-7. Test NFA Acceptance (from Regex)
+8. Test NFA Acceptance (from Regex)
-8. Convert FSA to Regex
+9. Convert FSA to Regex
-9. Minimize DFA (from Regex)
+10. Minimize DFA (from Regex)

-10. Exit
+11. Exit
 ```

 Follow the on-screen prompts to explore the different features.